Table of Contents:

 Sound effects and different lighting with audio and visual effects can be used.

-I’m not saying it is wrong to have unbelievers in a worship service (From my own experience, I discovered the reality of Christians singing hymns in worship to God in a small chapel and it was at this point that I was really challenged to believe in Him).
+From my own experience, I discovered the reality of Christians singing hymns in worship to God in a small chapel and it was at this point that I was challenged to believe in Him.

 I believe we need to be careful not to go too far into giving ‘presentations’ when it is a time for worship.